Vietnam.vn - Nền tảng quảng bá Việt Nam

 * US strives to mend relations with Saudi Arabia: On June 6, US Secretary of State Antony Blinken visited Saudi Arabia to strengthen relations with its traditional ally in the Gulf, in the context of Riyadh's tendency to promote relations with Washington's rivals in the region.

-Early on June 7, US Secretary of State Antony Blinken and Saudi Crown Prince Mohammed bin Salman had an "open and frank" discussion on a range of bilateral issues, from the possibility of normalizing relations between Saudi Arabia and Israel, to Yemen, Sudan and human rights issues, a US official said.
+A US official said that early on the morning of June 7, US Secretary of State Antony Blinken and Saudi Crown Prince Mohammed bin Salman had an "open and frank" discussion on a series of bilateral issues, from the possibility of normalizing relations between Saudi Arabia and Israel, to Yemen, Sudan and human rights issues.

-The US official assessed that at this nearly 2-hour meeting, the two sides "agreed on potential initiatives related to common interests, while acknowledging areas of disagreement."
+The above US official assessed that at this nearly 2-hour meeting, the two sides "agreed on potential initiatives related to common interests, while also acknowledging areas of disagreement."

 The two sides also discussed economic cooperation, especially in the fields of technology and clean energy.
 (Reuters)